Sterling rallies as BoE keeps rates, QE on hold

 FUTURE QE STILL POSSIBLE

-Many strategists said the Bank could still opt for more QE later in the year if economic data disappoints.
+Many strategists said the BoE could still opt for more QE later in the year if economic data disappoints.

 Data on Thursday showed UK manufacturing output bounced back more strongly than expected in March, although a steep fall in oil and gas extraction and utilities output pushed wider industrial production down.